RunOnFlux/account-abstraction/README.md

 The package contains the following folders:
 * `abi` - generated smart contracts' ABI json files
-* `deployments` - addresses of deployed contrancts (if any) for each supported network
+* `deployments` - addresses of deployed contracts (if any) for every supported network
 * `typechain` - generated TypeScript typings based on the given ABI files

 ## Associated package